Jwan622/rust_learning/docs/chap_3_common_programming_concepts.md

 }

 ```
 is a block that, in this case, evaluates to 4.
 That value gets bound to y as part of the let statement.
 Note that the x + 1 line doesn’t have a semicolon at the end, which is unlike most of the lines you’ve seen so far.
-Expressions do not include ending semicolons.
-If you add a semicolon to the end of an expression, you turn it into a statement, and it will then not return a value.
+Expressions do not include ending semicolons. **If you add a semicolon to the end of an expression, you turn it into a statement, and it will then not return a value**.
 Keep this in mind as you explore function return values and expressions next.

 ### Functions with return values